microsoft/ark/docs/quickstart.md

   depth0();
 }
 ```
-As seen in the code above, the generated CUDA kernel has one depth, which utilizes the first block and 32 threads to execute the unit operation uop0.
-The uop0 unit operation is the add operation we defined in the Python code.
-It employs the ark::add function from the ark_kernels.h to perform the operation.
+As seen in the code above, the generated CUDA kernel has one depth, which utilizes the first block and 32 threads to execute the unit operator uop0.
+The uop0 unit operator correspond to the add operator we defined in the Python code.
+It employs the ark::add function from the ark_kernels.h to perform the add operator.

 Before launching the kernel, it is necessary to initialize the input tensors.
 You can randomly initialize the input tensors with numpy and then copy the data to the GPU using exe.tensor_memcpy_host_to_device.